ada-b-zhang/bird-sightings/README.md

 # bird-sightings

 ## What does this repository do?
-You can bird sighting locations in Northern California and Nevada:
+You can see bird sighting locations in Northern California and Nevada:
   <img width="500" alt="map" src="https://github.com/user-attachments/assets/8a7261d2-a574-4c07-ac71-1d10dd5bb189" />